FAIRChemistry/datamodel_b02/specifications/datamodel_b02.md

 - __ball_valve__
   - Type: BallValve
-  - Description: flow control device which uses a hollow, (multi)perforated and pivoting ball to control flow through the valvle.
+  - Description: flow control device which uses a hollow, single or multi perforated and pivoting ball to control flow through the valvle.
 - __plug_valves__
-  - Type: BallValve
+  - Type: PlugValve
-  - Description: flow control device with cylindrical or conically tapered, (multi)perforated and pivoting plug to control flow through the valve.
+  - Description: flow control device with cylindrical or conically tapered, single or multi perforated and pivoting plug to control flow through the valve.
 - __needle_valves__
   - Type: NeedleValve
   - Description: flow control device with a small port and a threaded, needle-shaped plunger to allows precise regulation of flow, although it is generally only capable of relatively low flow rates.